deepaksood619/deepaksood619.github.io/docs/technologies/apache/celery/workers.md

 - eventlet
 - gevent

-The--poolcommand line argument is optional.
+The --pool command line argument is optional.
 If not specified, Celery defaults to the prefork execution pool.

 ## Prefork